Master's Program – Application & Admission

 - Higher education entrance qualification (e.g. High School Diploma or similar)

 - Proof of English language proficiency (see above)

 - Passport-sized photograph

-- Additional Certificates (e.g. about internships, extracurricular activities, social engagements)
+- Additional Certificates (e.g. internships, extracurricular activities, social engagements)

-Important: Your application will only be processed if it is complete!
+Please note: Your application will only be processed if it contains all documents required!

 If you have any further questions, please do not hesitate to contact our Student Admissions Service.